sass/sass/proposal/color-4-new-spaces.md

   * Set each color to the result of [converting] the color into `rgb` space.

-  * Colors are only equal if their channel values are fuzzy-equal.
+  * Colors are only equal if their channel and alpha values are fuzzy-equal.

     > Since this definition no longer involves rounding channels, it is
     > potentially a breaking change.
 Moving forward,
     > `rgb(0 0 0.6) != rgb(0 0 1)`.

-* Otherwise, colors are only equal when they're in the same color space and their channel values are fuzzy-equal.
+* Otherwise, colors are only equal when they're in the same color space and their channel and alpha values are fuzzy-equal.

 ### Known Color Space

 Each known color space has a name and an ordered list of associated channels.
-Each channel has a name and position index (1-indexed) defined by the space and the order of channels in that space, and a number value with units matching those allowed by the space.
+Each channel has a name, and an associated unit where allowed.
 Space and channel names match unquoted strings, ignoring case.
 They are always emitted as unquoted lowercase strings by inspection functions.

 Values outside a _bounded gamut_ range (including infinity or negative infinity) are valid, and remain un-clamped, but are considered _out of gamut_ for the given color space.
-If the channel is bounded, or has a percentage mapping with a lower-boundary of zero, then the channel is considered _scalable_.
+If the channel is bounded, or has a percentage mapping, then the channel is considered _scalable_.

 Some color spaces use a _polar angle_ value for the `hue` channel.
 Polar-angle hues represent an angle position around a given hue wheel, using a CSS `<angle>`